Lake Eyre Spectacular

 Heading along the Stuart Highway, with tracts of desert scenery stretching out as far as the eye can see.

 We stop at Glendambo and then arrive at Woomera which was one of the world’s busiest launch site for testing rockets and missiles during the 1950’s and 1960’s.
-O/n Eldo Hotel accommodation.
+O/n Roxby Downs accommodation.

 Woomera to Adelaide (includes breakfast & Lunch)